Skip to content

 How NERSC MFA Works

 MFA at NERSC makes use of an app that you install on your mobile device, which you configure through Iris (If you do not have an iOS or Android mobile device, see below for alternatives).
 The authenticator presents a 6-digit password that changes every 30 seconds.
 Each password can be used only one time, thus the name "one time password" or "OTP."
-When you log into an MFA-enabled system, you will enter your NERSC password followed by the OTP displayed on your authenticator app.
+When you log in to an MFA-enabled system, you will enter your NERSC password followed by the OTP displayed on your authenticator app.

 Configuring and Using an MFA Token